robert-kel-tg/iterators-1/README.md

 Or, use any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.

-## Tips

-This library does not work out of the box on **hhvm** the reason being that [CallbackFilterIterator](https://github.com/facebook/hhvm/issues/1715) is not yet implemented.

-Then everything should work as intended.

 ## Instantiation

 You can use the library in two way.

-* You can use the trait `IQueryTrait` on any class that implements the `IteratorAggregate` interface
+* You can use the trait `IteratorQueryBuilder` on any class that implements the `IteratorAggregate` interface
-* You can instantiate a the `IQuery` class with an Iterator object.
+* You can instantiate a the `QueryIterator` class with an Iterator object.

 In both case you will end up with the ability to traverse your Iterator using a SQL-like method.